 The definition, structure and goal of a round robin bet can be summed up in the following.

-Round Robin: a round robin bet is three or more different parlay bets that all include some variant of the same games as the others.
-The point of the round robin bets is if one of the games in your parlays loses, there is still a chance to win at least one parlay and make a profit.
+Round Robin Bet: a round robin bet is three or more different parlay bets that all include some variant of the same games as the others.
+The idea of round robin bets is if one of the games in your parlays loses, there is still a chance to win at least one parlay and make a profit.